prusa3d/Prusa-Firmware-SL1/README.md

 Obtain keys for image signing
 -----------------------------
 	cd keys
-	sh gen_keys.sh # Skip this if you already have the keys sh deploy_keys.sh
+	sh gen_certs.sh # Skip this if you already have the keys sh deploy_certs.sh
 	cd ..

 Build development SD image